feathersjs/feathers/docs/guides/basics/authentication.md

 ## What's next?

 Sweet!
 We now have an API that can register new users with email/password.
-This means we have everything we need to a frontend for our chat application.
+This means we have everything we need for a frontend for our chat application.
 You have your choice of

 - [Plain JavaScipt](../frontend/javascript.md)
 - [React](../frontend/react.md)